 If your dates don't happen to align with the festival in September, don't fret.
 There are plenty of incredible seafood restaurants in the province that you can visit throughout the year.
 Try The Cork and Cast in Charlottetown to dine in a floating food court, or Dave's Lobster for what the Globe & Mail has dubbed "the best lobster rolls "In.
 The.
 World."

-L'Anse aux Meadows.
-Image credit Tourism Newfoundland & Labrador
+L'Anse aux Meadows National Historic Site.
+Image credit Newfoundland & Labrador Tourism

 12. Explore a 1,000 Year-Old Viking Site

-An archaeological site on the nothernmost tip of the Great Northern Peninsula in Newfoundland, L'Anse aux Meadows has ancient and important stories to tell.
+An archaeological site on the northernmost tip of the Great Northern Peninsula in Newfoundland, L'Anse aux Meadows National Historic Site has ancient and important stories to tell.
 With signs of Norse presence dating back 1,000 years it's the first known Viking encampment, showcasing the remains of what we know to be the first European arrival in North America.

 While there, meet resident Vikings as part of your tour, explore the reconstructed encampment and listen to Vinland Sagas in the main hall.
 Try your hand at Norse iron forging, dying, wood working and textile weaving, or see original excavated artifacts as well as a replica faering boat.
 Consider our 8-day Viking Trail Newfoundland package to spend a full day at the site.